expresspigeon/blog/src/content/kb/editor/adding-calendar-widget.md

 and your countdown will insert into the selected block.

-Please, watch a video below:
+Please, watch the video below for more information on this feature:

 <iframe src="https://player.vimeo.com/video/174788299" width="640" height="360" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>